 - 1. Maintain boiler water pH between 7.0 and 8.5.
-Check with litmus paper or have chemically analyzed by water treatment company. - If pH differs from above, consult local water treatment company for treatment needed. - 3.
-Softened water maybe used to fill boiler providing Sentinel X100 is added to the system at the proper dosage and properly maintained.
-Without Sentinel X100, softened water must not be used or boiler corrosion may occur.
+Check with litmus paper or have chemically analyzed by water treatment company. - 2.
+If pH differs from above, consult local water treatment company for treatment needed. - 3.
+DO NOT use softened water.
+Softened water can cause corrosion.